DataDog/documentation/content/en/synthetics/browser_tests/test_runs.md

 Click the **Errors** pill to access the **Errors & Warnings** tab and examine a list of errors separated by error type (`js` or `network`) and status (the network status code).

 The error type is logged when the browser test interacts with the page.
-It corresponds to the errors collected between the time the page is opened and [NEEDS REPHRASING: the time interaction with that page is realized].
+It corresponds to the errors collected between the time the page is opened and the time the page can be interacted with.
 The maximum number of errors that can be displayed is 8, for example: 2 `network` + 6 `js` errors.

 ### Resources